sneakysneak/docs/pages/connector-authentication/leadmailbox.md

 ## Authentication ##

-Authntication with LeadMailbox is very simple.
-When the connector is intalled you will need to provide the name of your account only.
+Authentication with LeadMailbox is very simple.
+When the connector is installed you will need to provide the name of your account only.

 ## Post Leads Method

-When the Post Leads method is called additionally you will need to provide the name of the Campaing to which the lead should be added.
+When the Post Leads method is called additionally you will need to provide the name of the Campaign to which the lead should be added.
 You can check these values by:

 From the LeadMailbox dashboard, click
 1. ``Settings``